Addiction | 7 min read

 • Family history of addiction: Drug addiction is more common in some families and may be affected by genes.
 If you have blood relatives with alcohol or drug addiction, you have an increased risk of developing an addiction yourself.

-• Social influences: Peer pressure is a big factor in starting to use and misuse drugs, particularly for adolescents.
+• Social influences: Peer pressure is a significant factor in starting to use and misuse drugs, particularly for adolescents.

 • Lack of family involvement: An unstable home life or lack of bonding with parents or siblings can increase the risk of addiction.
 The same is true for adolescents with minimal parental supervision.